EPW80/Jest-another-RPG/README.md

 `npm i jest`
 ```

-and run `npm run test` from the command line.
+Run `npm run test` from the command line.

 ## Usage

-After installing the required packages, use the command line to navigate to the root of the application and run `node app`.
-Follow prompts to enter player name and play the RPG.
+After installing the required packages, use the command line to navigate to the root of the application and run `node app.` Follow the prompts to enter player's name and play the RPG.

 ## Demo